-About 7:10 p.m.: Phone records show Martin was on the phone with his girlfriend around the time he saw Zimmerman while returning on foot from a convenience store to his father’s fiancee’s home.
+About 7:10 p.m.: Phone records show Martin was on the phone with his girlfriend around the time he spotted Zimmerman while returning from a convenience store to his father’s fiancée’s home.

 At a March 20 news conference, Martin family attorney Benjamin Crump says the girl heard someone ask Martin what he was doing and Martin asking why the person was following him.
 The girl gets the impression that there is an altercation, during which the earpiece falls from Martin’s ear and the connection goes dead, according to Crump.

 According to an Orlando Sentinel story later confirmed by Sanford police, Zimmerman tells authorities that, after Zimmerman briefly lost track of Martin, the teen approached him.
 After the two exchange words, Zimmerman says, he reaches for his cell phone, and then Martin punches him in the nose.
 Zimmerman says Martin pins him to the ground and begins slamming his head into the sidewalk.

 About 7:25 p.m.: Martin is shot and killed.
 It is raining.